live-clones/nala/README.rst

-# nala
+# Nala
 ======
-a wrapper for the apt package manager.
+A wrapper for the apt package manager.

-# installation
+# Installation
 ==============

 Install the Volian Scar repo and then install Nala